rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - PolarisAccount - Specifies that the activity object type is RSC Account.
 - AzureSqlManagedInstance - Specifies that the activity object type is Azure SQL Managed Instance.
 - AzureNativeVm - Specifies that the activity object type is Azure Native Virtual Machine.
+- ORGANIZATION - Specifies that the activity object type is Tenant Organization.
 - O365Team - Specifies that the activity object type is O365 Team.
 - CloudNativeVm - Specifies that the activity object type is Cloud Native Virtual Machine.
 - WindowsFileset - Specifies that the activity object type is Windows Fileset.